-We both finished with Canadian butter tart, smoked peach puree, brown butter ice cream and nut crumble.
+We finished with Canadian butter tart, smoked peach puree, brown butter ice cream and nut crumble.
 The ice cream was out of this world.

 As we walked the boy after dinner, we were treated to a gorgeous display of candy floss clouds and bobbing boats.

-It was a scene of perfect tranquility.
+It was a scene of perfect tranquillity.